Solar for Apartments

 Over 40% of homes in Willoughby are apartments and only a small portion of these buildings have solar.
-By installing solar, apartment owners can save money on electricity bills and future proof their building.
+By installing solar, apartment owners can save money on electricity bills, increase the re-sale value of their apartment and reduce their carbon emissions.

 Considerations